vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: set_environment(environment)

       This method is called by the module to change the currently active environment.
+May be passed None.
+In this case, the environment can choose what environment to switch to (if any).

+      Note: The function is responsible to check whether or not the environment is alive.
+If a dead environment is passed, it should act like None has been passed instead of the dead environment.

       :param environment: The :class:`EnvironmentData` to enable in the current context.
       :returns: The environment that was enabled previously.